rhlowe/foundry-release-action/README.md

           manifestFileName: 'system.json'
 ```

-For `manifestFileName` you will either supply `system.json` or `module.json` depending on your project.
+For `manifestFileName` you will either enter `system.json` or `module.json` depending on your project.

 You should not need to change `actionToken` from the example above.

+Create a file named `version.txt` at the root of your project, with your desired version number in it (without the `v`) - e.g. `0.20.0`.

+When that `version.txt` file is updated, this workflow will create a draft release.
+You will need to edit that release with your preferred description, and then publish it.